 A note for today – Law Firm Succession

-The White Paper below is written as a knowledge piece.
+The White Paper below is written as a knowledge piece on law firm succession planning.
 It is written with the medium to long-term issues facing the profession in mind.

 In that context it does not – directly – take account of the issues raised by the current Covid-19 outbreak.
 The outbreak is undoubtedly damaging business and law firms are no exception.
 Certain areas of law will be hit harder than others, but undoubtedly, businesses will be dealing with the effect of this for potentially many years to come.

 However, this only emphasises the issues raised within the White Paper and accelerates the need for Law Firms to address the issues below, such as ensuring that:

 - People are trained and mentored to manage the business, should senior management be unavailable staff can work anywhere.
 They don’t have to be in the office, recruitment must take advantage of the desire from the workforce for more flexible working hours